guidepup/guidepup/guides/voiceover-prerequisites/README.md

 ## Automated Setup

-Checkout [`@guidepup/setup`](https://github.com/guidepup/setup/) for a quick and easy way to setup your environment for screen-reader automation.
+Checkout [`@guidepup/setup`](https://github.com/guidepup/setup/) for a quick and easy way to setup your environment for screen reader test automation.

 ```bash
 # Locally